 - For the first authentication to the media inserted, the host reads an MKB recorded on the media to check if its version is higher than the version of DRL that it has stored in its non-volatile memory.
-If not, the host determines to use the DRL in its non-volatile memory for the subsequent drive authentication procedure and go to step 3. - 2.
+If not, the host determines to use the DRL in its non-volatile memory for the subsequent AACS Drive Authentication procedure and go to step 3. - 2.
 If the version of MKB recorded on the media is higher than the version of DRL that the host has stored in its non-volatile memory, the host verifies the signature in the Drive Revocation List Record of MKB.
-If the signature is correctly verified, the host determines to use the DRL in the MKB for the subsequent drive authentication procedure; otherwise, the host shall abort the drive authentication procedure. - 3.
-For the first authentication to the media inserted, the drive reads an MKB recorded on the media to check if its version is higher than the version of HRL that it has stored in its non-volatile memory.
-If not, the drive determines to use the HRL in its non-volatile memory for the subsequent drive authentication procedure and go to step 5.
+If the signature is correctly verified, the host determines to use the DRL in the MKB for the subsequent AACS Drive Authentication procedure; otherwise, the host shall abort the AACS Drive Authentication procedure. - 3.
+For the first authentication to the media inserted, the Licensed Drive reads an MKB recorded on the media to check if its version is higher than the version of HRL that it has stored in its non-volatile memory.
+If not, the Licensed Drive determines to use the HRL in its non-volatile memory for the subsequent AACS Drive Authentication procedure and go to step 5.
 The location of the MKB is described in the relevant Format-specific book in this specification.
-This step and the next step could be deferred after step 5 but must be performed before step 9. - 4.
-If the version of MKB recorded on the media is higher than the version of HRL that the drive has stored in its non-volatile memory, the drive verifies the signature in the Host Revocation List Record of MKB.
-If the signature is correctly verified, the drive determines to use the HRL in the MKB for the subsequent drive authentication procedure; otherwise, the drive shall abort the drive authentication procedure. - 5.
-The host acquires an Authentication Grant Identifier (AGID) from the drive.
-The AGID is used to manage multiple threads of drive authentications up to 4, if the drive supports the multiple threads. - 6.
-The host generates 160 bits random number as nonce Hn - 7.
-The host sends the nonce $H_n$ generated in step 6 and the Host Certificate to the drive.
+This step and the next step may be deferred after step 5 but shall be performed before step 9. - 4.
+If the version of MKB recorded on the media is higher than the version of HRL that the Licensed Drive has stored in its non-volatile memory, the Licensed Drive verifies the signature in the Host Revocation List Record of MKB.
+If the signature is correctly verified, the Licensed Drive determines to use the HRL in the MKB for the subsequent AACS Drive Authentication procedure; otherwise, the Licensed Drive shall abort the AACS Drive Authentication procedure. - 5.
+The host acquires an Authentication Grant Identifier (AGID) from the Licensed Drive.
+The AGID is used to manage multiple threads of AACS Drive Authentications up to 4, if the Licensed Drive supports the multiple threads. - 6.
+The host generates 160 bits random number as nonce H_n

-- 8. The drive checks if the value of the Certificate Type is 0216 and the value of the Length is 005C16 in the Host Certificate.
-If these checks fail, the drive shall determine the host is not compliant and shall abort the drive authentication procedure. - 9.
-The drive verifies the signature of the Host Certificate using the AACS LA Public Key.
+- 7. The host sends the nonce H_n generated in step 6 and the Host Certificate to the Licensed Drive. - 8.
+The Licensed Drive checks if the value of the Certificate Type is 0216 and the value of the Length is 005C16 in the Host Certificate.
+Furthermore, if the Licensed Drive is capable of Bus Encryption, it shall check the BEC bit is 12 in the Host Certificate.
+If any of these checks fail, the Licensed Drive shall determine the host is not compliant and shall abort the AACS Drive Authentication procedure. - 9.
+The Licensed Drive verifies the signature of the Host Certificate using the AACS LA Public Key.